GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-12 Modular WinAPI/README.md

-# Programming Windows© Games, Chapter 1
+# Programming Windows© Games, Chapter 1, Using "Message Crackers"
 [![Language](https://img.shields.io/badge/Language%20-C++-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
-12. modularizing WinAPI
+12. Using "Message Crackers"

 ### About <windowsx.h> and "message cracking"
 The WndProc function is especially susceptible to bloated code.
 The more functionality you add to your Win API app, the more WM_messages you have to handle, the more switch cases you create.
 The more switch cases the bigger the  WndProc function grows.

-Enter the idea of writing WinAPI that "cracks windows messages."
+Enter the idea of writing WinAPI code that "cracks windows messages."

 Previous examples have shown a different method for this.